ibm-cloud-docs/openwhisk/actions_web.md

 You can disable web actions from both the CLI and the console.
 {: shortdesc}

-To disable a web action from the CLI:
+To disable a web action from the CLI,

 ```bash
 ibmcloud fn action update <packageName>/<actionName> <filepath>/<filename> --web false
 ```
 {: pre}

-To disable a web action from the console:
+To disable a web action from the console,

 1. Go to the [Action page](https://cloud.ibm.com/functions/actions){: external}.
 2. Click the web action that you want to disable.